 The traditional view about losing weight is relevant to burning more calories than the food intake.
 But, unfortunately, that philosophy does not prove correct in real cases.
 Normally, people have a false notion that deducting extra calories from their diet will reduce their weight, which is not actually true.
-There are countless numer of individuals who are stuck on their same weight, even after they have been eating right and exercising.
+There are countless numer of individuals who are stuck on the same weight, even after they have been eating right & exercising.
 But, why so?
-Because, they are not considering how stress and hormones they produce, dominates their metabolism.
+Because, they are not considering how stress & hormones they produce, dominate their metabolism.

 - It makes you think about food all the time: Weighing, measuring, counting & analyzing your food each day & every time you eat that locks your mind in to a 'Food pison' If you are counting calories then you are focusing on food & only food & which is the opposite of what you really want.